 On Ash Wednesday we remember that we are simply human, we all make mistakes and we can ask for forgiveness.
 We can let go of resentment and fear and grow into new life and new love.

-This will be a Ministry Day in the cathedral for the Cathedral clergy who will be engaged in prayer, worship, ‘Ashes to Go’ and cleaning, all day.
+This will be a Ministry Day in the cathedral for the Cathedral clergy who will be engaged in prayer, worship and ‘Ashes to Go’ all day.

 12.00pm – Holy Eucharist with imposition of ashes followed by organ meditation